sersoft-gmbh/semver/README.md

 ### Validity Checks

 `Version` performs some validity checks on its fields.
 This means, that no negative numbers are allowed for `major`, `minor` and `patch`.
-Also, the `preReleaseIdentifiers` and `metadata` Strings must only contain alphanumeric characters plus `-` (hyphen).
+Also, the `prerelease` and `metadata` Strings must only contain alphanumeric characters plus `-` (hyphen).
 However, to keep working with `Version` production-safe, these rules are only checked in non-optimized builds (using `assert()`).
 The result of using not allowed numbers / characters in optimized builds is undetermined.
 While calling `versionString()` very likely won't break, it certainly won't be possible to recreate a version containing invalid numbers / characters using `init(_ description: String)`.

+### Codable

+`Version` conforms to `Codable`!
+The encoding / decoding behavior can be controlled by using the `.versionEncodingStrategy` and `.versionDecodingStrategy` `CodingUserInfoKey`s.
+For `JSONEncoder`/`JSONDecoder` and `PropertyListEncoder`/`PropertyListDecoder`, there are the convenience properties `semverVersionEncodingStrategy`/`semverVersionDecodingStrategy` in place.

+### Macros

+If a `Version` should be constructed from a `String` that is known at compile time, the `#version` macro can be used.
+It will parse the `String` at compile time and generate code that initializes a version from the result.

 ## Documentation